-Share-based payment expenses were \$118,673 for Q4 YTD 2022 compared to \$300,605 for Q4 YTD 2021.
+Share-based payment expenses were \$14,736 for Q1 2023 compared to \$46,301 for Q1 2022.
 Such expenses are measured based on calculations using the Black-Scholes model and relate to the vesting of stock options over time.
-No stock options were issued in the current year.

-Shareholder and community engagement costs were insignificant and consistent at \$8,925 in Q4 YTD 2022 as compared to \$12,535 in Q4 YTD 2021.
+Shareholder and community engagement costs were \$nil in Q1 2023 as compared to \$3,660 in Q1 2022.

-Transfer agent and filing fees were lower at \$24,406 for Q4 YTD 2022, compared to \$38,105 recorded for Q4 YTD 2021 with lower level of activities.
+Transfer agent and filing fees were \$1,498 for Q1 2023, comparable to \$1,328 recorded for Q1 2022.

-Travel and accommodation expenses were immaterial at \$109 for the current quarter, compared to \$866 in Q4 YTD 2021, as the Company focussed on conserving cash by minimizing expenditures in the current period.
+There were minimal travel and accommodation expenses for both the current and comparative quarter, as the Company focussed on conserving cash by continuing to minimize expenditures in the current period.

-Share of loss of \$4,725,709 from equity accounting of Hudson Greenland in the current period.
-Project expenditures are no longer capitalized in Lumina's accounts after the deconsolidation of Lumina from the disposition of its controlling interest as at September 22, 2020 and Lumina's decision to change accounting estimates.
-The amount of share of loss recognized in the current year was limited to the carrying value of Investment in Associates that remained at the beginning of the period.
+Share of loss of \$nil from equity accounting of Lumina in the current quarter compared to \$1,380,234 in the prior period.
+Project expenditures are no longer capitalized in Lumina's accounts after the deconsolidation of Lumina from the disposition of its controlling interest as at September 22, 2020.
+The amount of share of loss recognized is limited to the carrying value of Investment in Associates that remained at the beginning of the period which was \$nil.